“The Way is as Olde as Creation, and as

 She was scented like a Lilac Virgin;

-she filled my vase with gifting flowers
+filling my Heart's vase with gifting flowers

 while I sat upon my swivel‑chair, playing